 This is the real fit check, where one partner lays their head on the other’s chest.
 Then, the other partner wraps an arm around them like the safety bar coming down on a roller coaster to lock you in place.

-Pros & cons: “It’s a nice cuddle.
+Pros and cons: “It’s a nice cuddle.
 You can hear someone’s heart,” says Bronstein.
 “It subconsciously brings you back to your childhood and hearing a heartbeat.”
 But this snuggle can be like huddling for warmth, leaving one or both of you too hot to sleep.

 3. The Mirror